 It’s that time of year again!
 Students all over the map are packing up their belongings into crates and bags, heading home for the summer.
 While some can’t wait to get out of town and back to their parents or high school friends, others are more wistful, wishing their school year would never end.
-If you fall in the latter category, don’t dream it’s over: you can stay on campus for the summer!
+If you fall into the latter category, don’t dream it’s over: living on campus during the summer is an option!
 This is a big decision, though, and if you’re practical, you’ll probably want to look at both sides of the coin before you make any arrangements.
 Let’s take a look:

 Pro: It’s quiet

 You’ll get to see what college is like without any people!
 Most campuses completely empty out during the summer, and depending on where you go, the town might follow.
 This can be good or bad depending on your perspective.
 If you have a lot of work to do, like a directed study or a giant research project, this can be a blessing.
 In addition, some people enjoy the feeling of being one of the only people around.
 If you’ve decided to spend the summer in town with some friends, you’ll be able to go to your favorite restaurants, bars, or other haunts without worrying about crowds.
 You’ll run the town.

 Darn, you’ll have to see what college is like without any people.
 Again, this is largely dependent on where you go to school, but as someone who went to a small-town college, I can confirm that during the summer, the streets of our town contained nothing but tumbleweeds.
 Some businesses that depended on student employment even closed for the summer months, making it hard to find places to eat (or drink).
 Even if you have friends around, you could get lonely and wistful for the fall and spring, when the streets were full of people and familiarity.